SAP/fundamental-ngx/CONTRIBUTING.md

-# Contributing to Fundamental NGX
+# Contributing to Fundamental Library for Angular

-We're excited that you're interested in contributing to Fundamental NGX!
+We're excited that you're interested in contributing to Fundamental Library for Angular!
 Your contribution can make this library even better.
 As a contributor, here are the guidelines we would like you to follow:

  - [Issues and Bugs](#issues-and-bugs)